tundish/blathnaid/blathnaid/book/chapters.rst

 Simplicity
 ----------

-Then Krol caught sight of Jack's Trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
+Then Krol caught sight of Jack’s Trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
 “Do you know what this one is?”, he asked.

-Jack couldn't fathom what he meant.
+Jack couldn’t fathom what he meant.

 “This spoke stands for **Simplicity** ”, said Krol.
 He continued, sounding slightly tipsy.
 “Simplicity.
 Try to train that.
 It can be cultivated, can simplicity.”